tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 My sense is that a masters degree in a technical field is valuable.
 It takes a fraction of the time a Ph.D. takes, yet you can learn a lot in 3 or 4 semesters of coursework, and the degree is viewed favoribly by employers.

 I'm wary of people going into deep debt for a masters degree.
 If you can get a teaching or research position that waives your tuition, do it.
 Also consider going a good school on in-state tuition instead of a great school for $100,000.
-If you have publically subsized graduate education (as in many European countries), go for it!
+If you have publicly subsidized graduate education (as in many European countries), go for it!

 *Will a masters degree help me become/be a data scientist?*